- Handsome European styling

 The 2019 Buick Regal can be optioned up to include helpful features without breaking the bank.
 The Regal has value in the low-$30,000 range, and buyers have quite a few add-ons to choose from even then.
-We rate it 7 for its reasonable price and wide variety of available features.
+We add points for its wide variety of available features, but ding it for a curiously limited base trim level.
+That brings it to a 5 out of 10.
 (Read more about how we rate cars.)

-The 2019 Regal Sportback is offered in four trims: base, Preferred I, Preferred II, and Essence.
+The 2019 Regal Sportback is offered in four trims: base, Preferred, Preferred II, and Essence.

-Base models start just shy of $26,000 and include cloth upholstery, manual seats, power windows and doors, air conditioning, keyless ignition, folding seats, and 17-inch wheels.
-OnStar with 4G LTE hotspot and emergency assistance, USB, and a 7.0-inch touchscreen are also standard at the entry level.
-Buick has added a neat feature that allows parents to set parameters for their teen drivers as well.
+Base models start at $25,995 and include cloth upholstery, manual seats, power windows and doors, air conditioning, keyless ignition, folding seats, and 17-inch wheels.
+OnStar with 4G LTE hotspot and emergency assistance, USB, and a 7.0-inch touchscreen with Apple CarPlay and Android Auto compatibility are also standard at the entry level.
+Buick includes a neat feature that allows parents to set parameters for their teen drivers as well.

-The Preferred II set brings a $32,695 price tag, 18-inch wheels, fog lights, three-way folding rear seat, heated steering wheel, upgraded 8.0-inch touchscreen, Apple CarPlay/Android Auto compatibility, remote start, and ambient interior lighting.
-Essence adds heated leather seating, bumping the price up to $34,795.
+Upgrading to the Preferred II adds 18-inch wheels, fog lights, three-way folding rear seat, heated steering wheel, upgraded 8.0-inch touchscreen, remote start, and ambient interior lighting.
+The Essence brings along heated leather seating in place of the cloth seats in the lower trims.

 GS models are a different animal altogether, with Brembo front brakes, adjustable dampers, drive-mode select, 19-inch wheels, rear spoiler, sporty body work, and active safety features.
 The GS’ interior is enhanced by heated and cooled sport seats with adjustable bolsters and memory settings.
-The GS rings the bell at about $40,000.
+The GS rings the bell $39,995.